-A member in the Stem Cell Registry must be prepared to help any patient in need of a stem cell transplant, whether in or outside Finland.
-When a close individual or friend needs a stem cell transplant, many people volunteer to become a donor.
-However, the Registry cannot be joined for the purpose of helping a specific patient, since joining may not necessarily help the patient in question.
-A suitable donor is always found on the basis of the tissue type.
-As the suitability of a family member of a patent in need of a stem cell transplant is always clarified before the donation, the prospective donor need not join the Registry.
+A member of the Stem Cell Registry must be prepared to help any patient in need of a stem cell transplant, whether in or outside Finland.
+When a friend or a family member needs a stem cell transplant, many of us wish to help by volunteering to become a donor.
+However, the Registry can’t be joined for the purpose of helping a specific patient.
+The suitable donor is always chosen based on the patient’s tissue type.
+When a patient requires a stem cell transplant, the first step is always to examine family members to see if they are suitable donors.

 The spinal cord and bone marrow are sometimes confused with each other.
 Your spinal cord is a bundle of nerves running through your spine, which protects them.
 Bone marrow, on the other hand, is situated in the core of your big bones, such as your femur and pelvic bones, where your blood cells are made.
 Blood stem cells are collected from the marrow of the pelvic bone.
 This operation does not touch the interior of the spine; instead, it penetrates the low back at the top of the hips, at the iliac crest.
 In other words, there is no risk of paralysis.

-No, cholesterol-reducing medications do not prevent you from joining the Registry.
+No, hypothyroidism doesn’t prevent you from joining the Registry.

-No, using snus does not prevent you from joining the Registry.
+No, neither smoking nor using snuff prevents you from joining the Registry.